Jim Probert, PhD

 Approach to Supervision

-Most frequently, Dr. Probert provides human-rights-based professional training and consultation in both mental health reclamation/recovery and trauma-informed, recovery-oriented suicide prevention.
+Most frequently, Dr. Probert provides professional training and consultation in both mental health reclamation/recovery and trauma-informed, recovery-oriented suicide prevention.

 Approach to Wellness